canonical/charmed-etcd-operator/docs/manage-persistent-storage.md

 ### Safe removal
 >**Attention - Before you remove your etcd cluster:**
-> - Safe the credentials for the admin-user
+> - Save the credentials for the admin-user
 > - or configure a user-defined password

 By default, charmed etcd enables authentication.
 That means you can not access an existing etcd database without